XRefresh

 Launch XRefresh and check for it in the traybar.

-After start the icon is gray and it means that there are no browsers connected to XRefresh.
+After starting, the icon is gray which means that there are no browsers connected to XRefresh.

-Tell XRefresh where are located your files.
+Tell XRefresh where your files are located.
 XRefresh will watch for your modifications.

 Tip: You can simply drag&drop interesting folders onto configuration dialog.